Steelers’ Odds of Trading RB Le’Veon Bell This NFL Season Released

 The Pittsburgh Steelers made it known they’re open for business when it comes to a potential trade of running back Le’Veon Bell.
 The question is, can the team find an offer they believe to be fair?
 There are obviously plenty of NFL teams who make sense as potential fits for Bell, but there hasn’t been much that’s come to light since ESPN’s Adam Schefter revealed the original report.

-But recently, Bovada released odds on whether or not Bell will be traded prior to November 15 of this year.
+Bovada released odds most recently (late September) on whether or not Bell will be traded prior to November 15 of this year.

 It’s interesting that the date of November 15 was chosen, although that’s right after Week 10, which is when Bell would need to return in order to receive credit for the season.
 With that said, NFL Trade Rumors revealed the 2018 trade deadline is set for October 30, so a deal would have to happen a bit before the above date.